Saints & Sinners (heavy metal band)

 Saints & Sinners was a short-lived Canadian glam metal band from Montreal, Quebec.

 Biography

 The band was formed in 1991 by Sword vocalist Rick Hughes.
-The other five members were Guitarist Stephane Dufour, Bassist Martin Bolduc, Drummers Jeff Salem, Angelo Curico and Keyboards Jesse Bradman (formerly of Night Ranger, Aldo Nova, and UFO).
-The band released one album, Saints & Sinners in 1992 produced by Aldo Nova.
-The band disbanded one year later in 1993.
+The other five members were guitarist Stéphane Dufour (who later joined Éric Lapointe's band), bassist Martin Bolduc, drummers Jeff Salem and Angelo Curico, and keyboardist Jesse Bradman (formerly of Night Ranger, Aldo Nova, and UFO).
+The band released one album, the eponymous Saints & Sinners in 1992, produced by Aldo Nova and released via Aquarius Records (which had released Sword material).
+The band disbanded in 1993.